apache/nuttx-apps/examples/README.txt

 ^^^^^^^^^^^^^^^^

   This directory contains a functional port of the tiny uIP shell.
-In the NuttX environment, the NuttShell (at apps/nshlib) supercedes this tiny shell and also supports telnetd.
+In the NuttX environment, the NuttShell (at apps/nshlib) supersedes this tiny shell and also supports telnetd.

     CONFIG_EXAMPLES_TELNETD - Enable the Telnetd example